santiment/academy/src/docs/metrics/social-volume/index.md

 ### Market Social Volume

-There is an option to get Market Social Volume
+There is an option to get Market Social Volume:

 ```graphql-explorer
 {